simp/pupmod-simp-clamav/README.md

 include clamav
 ```

-By default this module will install and run ClamAV.
+By default this module will install ClamAV and set up a cron
+to do a scan.
 To remove ClamAV from the system set the following via Hiera:

 ```yaml